roblaing/swipl-webapp-howto/README.md

 If you fill in some nonsense values and click the form's submit button, the URL should show something like ```http://localhost:3030/?month=Movember&day=50&year=1776``` and a new entry appears in the Request list looking something like ```search([month='Movember',day='50',year='1776'])```.

-When this gets submitted to server.pl, the conditions won't satisfy the first *form_handler(Request)* because there is now a search(Something) in the Request or you have changed the example to use POST as described below, so gets responded to by the second *form_handler(Request)* predicate.
+When this gets submitted to server.pl, the conditions won't satisfy the first *form_handler(Request)* because there is now a search(Something) in the Request, or you have changed the example to use POST as described below, so gets passed on to the second *form_handler(Request)* predicate.

 ```prolog
 form_handler(Request) :-